 The Mystery: 2.
 Why did Amess deceive people about the origin of the cannon?

 If the cannon did not come from the Shenandoah, why did Amess say that it did?
-Presumably it came into his possession illicitly.
-However, the story became a tradition which many were reluctant to disbelieve.
+Family tradition argues that it was because it came into his possession illicitly.
+However, the story became a tradition, which many were reluctant to disbelieve.
 Ross Lawson wrote to American cannon expert Edwin Olmstead: “There were too many people who were alive and knew Samuel Amess who supported the story for it to be completely wrong” (Letter to Olmstead, 1 February 1983, VCT archive – Cannon Part 3).
-There is little doubt that Amess told the story but that is not the same thing.
+This is an incredible admission.
+There is little doubt that Amess told the story but that is not the same as it being true..